helixbass/animejs-hooks/README.md

 <img src="documentation/assets/img/readme/value-keyframes.gif" width="332" />

-Keyframes are defined using an `Array` of property `Object`.<br>
+Keyframes are defined using an `Array` of property Object.<br>
-Instance's `duration`is divided by the number of keyframes of each properties if not specified.
+Instance's `duration` is divided by the number of keyframes of each properties if not specified.

 ```javascript
 anime({